-Approximately 1% of dogs and cats suffer from epilepsy.
+Approximately 1% of dogs from epilepsy.

 Epilepsy describes the brain disorder that results in seizures.
 It is the diagnosis used when no underlying cause can be established.
 Without proper management, epileptic dogs can have a shortened lifespan, are at a higher risk of developing neurobehavioral changes and a decreased quality of life.

 A seizure is a once-off event.
 Multiple seizures of unknown cause are referred to as epilepsy.
 Primary epilepsy starts between the age of 6 months and 3 years with seizures occurring at night or early morning.

 Breeds commonly affected by epilepsy:

 Seizures or tremors are caused by abnormal brain activity.
 They can be generalized and affect the whole body or partial, where the dog often remains conscious but may show changes in mobility or behavior.

 In a generalized seizure, animals become stiff, with a chomping jaw, salivating, urinating, defecating, vocalizing, and paddling of the limbs.
 They cannot be roused from the seizure and they do not feel pain.